Our Attorneys

 Rene’ S. Roupinian is a founding partner of Raisner Roupinian LLP in New York.
 Ms. Roupinian has litigated federal and state WARN class actions nationwide since 2002.

-She has recovered, through settlement or judgment, more than $200 million for tens of thousands of terminated employees.
+She has recovered, through settlement or judgment, more than 200 million dollars for tens of thousands of terminated employees.
 A vast majority of her cases are initiated in bankruptcy court where WARN claims generally enjoy priority status.

-Ms. Roupinian is admitted to practice in the United States District Courts for the Southern District of New York, the Western District of New York, the Eastern District of Michigan, the Western District of Michigan, and District of Colorado; the United States Court of Appeals for the Second Circuit, the Third Circuit, the Fifth Circuit, the Eighth Circuit; and the Ninth Circuit; and the Supreme Court of the United States where her victory in the Czyzewski v.
+Ms. Roupinian, a nationwide WARN Act attorney, is admitted to practice in the United States District Courts for the Southern and Western Districts of New York, the Eastern and Western Districts of Michigan, and District of Colorado; the United States Court of Appeals for the Second, Third, Fifth, Eighth and Ninth Circuits; and the Supreme Court of the United States where her victory in the Czyzewski v.
 Jevic Holding Corporation case set a new legal standard by strengthening how employees and other priority claimants must be treated during the bankruptcy process.

 Gail Lin

 Gail Lin is Of Counsel at Raisner Roupinian LLP.
-Ms. Lin has practiced employment law for over 15 years, representing employees in every federal circuit in the United States, including appellate and bankruptcy courts.
+Ms. Lin, a nationwide WARN Act Attorney, has practiced employment law for over 15 years, representing employees in every federal circuit in the United States, including appellate and bankruptcy courts.
 She has helped tens of thousands of employees in various industries, including technology, medical services, mortgage banking, legal services, manufacturing, transportation, mining, customer support, retail, and education.

 Ms. Lin has overseen cases involving whistleblower claims, gender harassment, disability discrimination, plant shutdowns, workplace retaliation, breach of employment contracts, tort claims, restrictive covenants, and ERISA litigation.
 She has represented individual employees, groups of employees in class actions, pension funds and health and welfare funds in cases before the U.S. bankruptcy, trial, and appellate courts, resulting in substantial recoveries for her clients.
 She is admitted to practice in California, New Jersey, and New York.